visheshbajpayee-source/edtech-boilerplates/caenp-platform/README.md

 ## Support

 If you seek consulting, support, or wish to collaborate, please contact us via [boilerplates@brocoders.com](mailto:boilerplates@brocoders.com).
 For any inquiries regarding boilerplates, feel free to ask on [GitHub Discussions](https://github.com/brocoders/nestjs-boilerplate/discussions) or [Discord](https://discord.com/channels/520622812742811698/1197293125434093701).

+create two sub foolder for frontend and backend and add a cms like strapi/contentful